Timber is still a somewhat niche investment, so it’s not surprising that many land buyers may not be familiar with how to value timber land.

 Just keep in mind that the value of many species fluctuates over time based on design trends.

-So you will want to be sure you consult with something who is knowledgable on current hardwood prices.
+So you will want to be sure you consult with something who is knowledgeable about current hardwood prices.

 How much timber is sold in one timber sale?